It's been a while since my last update, but I wanted to pop in and let you know what's going on in my neck of the woods.

 My sweet Grant loved that idea, too.
 He's one that will only do what's required of him when he's at home.
 If his teacher says read 1 book for homework, he'll read one book and one book only.
 Nothing more, nothing less.
 He's a smart little cookie, but he needs motivation.
 Since he's still in Kindergarten and I'm big on letting them be little, I don't push too much after school.
 I want him to do what's required and follow the rules and after that I want him to be 5!!!
 So, I went ahead and started creating his case files for summer break while it's still on my mind.
 Lord knows I'll get lazy if I wait much longer.
 He told me he might not want to wait until summer and I have a feeling that he'll be motivated to get a head start once he sees his brother's tracking sheet :) Whatever works, right?!

 If this is something you're interested in for your classroom...or you'd like to send these home for summer review...just click on the pic below for a description and preview...

 It's *almost* Mother's Day and it's sneaking up on us way too fast!
 This little packet includes Mother's/Father's Day coupons, graphic organizers, writing prompts, and craftivities.

 Aren't these gift bags precious?!
 I sent these home with my kids the last couple of years and they turned out precious!
 Whatever artwork and gifts we made for mom were all put in the bag and taken home for Mother's Day before the weekend.

-Here's a little Mother's/Father's Day math freebie for you!!!!
+Here's another little Mother's/Father's Day math freebie for you!!!!